 Honeywell Building Solutions takes equipment manufactured by other Honeywell divisions and uses that equipment to create solutions that solve a building requirement for example a new building being constructed may have a need for a security system or a fire safety system to be installed.

 Subscribe to Project Management Paradise via one of the links above or on the right and you’ll automatically receive new episodes directly to your device.

-To find out more about how Cora helps the Construction and Engineering companies deliver successful project visit the Cora Engineering Page
+To find out more about how Cora helps Construction and Engineering companies deliver successful projects visit the Cora Engineering